 Here are some diet changes that may help you manage symptoms:

 1. Reduce the Intake of Certain Drinks

 Caffeine is a stimulant and gets the colon moving, which may promote and worsen pain and diarrhea symptoms.
 Limit your caffeine, especially coffee, to no more than two cups per day.

 Even diet sodas are bad options because they contain artificial sweeteners, which are known for causing gastrointestinal troubles.
-And sodas may contain caffeine and are also carbonated, which means more gas, bloating and other intestinal symptoms.
+Sodas may contain caffeine and are also carbonated, which means more gas, bloating and other intestinal symptoms.

-Drink at least eight to 10 cups of water a day.
+Drink at least 8 to 10 cups of water a day.
 Drinking plenty of water will help you replace lost fluids from diarrhea symptoms and also improve constipation.

 Some foods that are resistant starches — bananas, beans, lentils, potatoes and whole grains — are actually ones we generally consider as part of a healthy diet.
 You can still eat them, but reducing them may help improve your IBS symptoms.